Cxstor/Cxstor/README.md

 #### Undisclosed
 For the privacy of my past employers I will omit non-personal projects.

-###### Note: The integers in between the parentheses is my percentage of revenue share or my payment or salary for the project.
+###### The integers in between the parentheses is my percentage of revenue share or my payment or salary for the project.

 ---